hydro-informatics/hydro-informatics.github.io/_sources/numerics/openfoam/of-tutorial-multiphase.md

 3D view of the analyzed structure.
 ```

-In this case we will use the multiphase solver interFoam coupled with a k-epsilon turbulence model. interFoam identifies the water-air interface based on the Volume of Fluid (VOF) method, which solves the transport equations for a single or multiple phase fractions alpha, where alpha is 0.5 at the interface between the fluids. (cf. [OpenFOAM Standard Solvers](https://www.openfoam.com/documentation/user-guide/a-reference/a.1-standard-solvers)).
+In this case, we will use the multiphase solver interFoam coupled with a {term}`k <Turbulent kinetic energy>` - $\epsilon$ (epsilon) turbulence model. interFoam identifies the water-air interface based on the Volume of Fluid (VOF) method, which solves the transport equations for a single or multiple phase fractions alpha, where alpha is 0.5 at the interface between the fluids. (cf. [OpenFOAM Standard Solvers](https://www.openfoam.com/documentation/user-guide/a-reference/a.1-standard-solvers)).
 Additionally, we will focus on the implementation of multiple roughness zones related to the engineered and nature-oriented elements present in the model, and we will apply a specific roughness height.

 ```{figure} ../../img/openfoam/blender/channel-view2-final.png
 :alt: openfoam